-Try including ginger in the diet by adding raw ginger to smoothies or teas.
-People can also use ginger supplements, which are available in health stores and online.
-However, the natural, fresh ingredient may be more healthful.
+A person could try including ginger in the diet by using supplements or adding it in raw form to smoothies.
+However, the natural, fresh ingredient may be more healthy.

-Always talk to a doctor before taking any new supplement.
+Always talk with a qualified healthcare professional before taking any new supplement.
 Dietary supplements can have side effects and may interact with existing medication.

 Feverfew, also called featherfew or bachelor’s buttons, is a medicinal plant.
 Traditional uses include treating fever, migraine headaches, rheumatoid arthritis, toothaches, and stomach aches, as well as increasing breast milk.

-The American Migraine Foundation state that there are mixed results about how effective feverfew is, but that it is probably helpful for preventing migraine headaches.
+The American Migraine Foundation states that there are mixed results about how effective feverfew is, but that it is probably helpful for preventing migraine headaches.